fei152/v2ray-poseidon/README.md

     - You should set user's `speed_limit_per_user` and `speed_limit_per_conn` fields on the database
   - Added closing user connections instantly after user has been deleted
     - By default the user's connections will not be disconnected after being deleted, but that is not we wanted.
-  - !!!**Warning**: These two features are available if user's id is less or equal 50
-  - To support all users, please contact with me via [TG group: v2ray_poseidon](https://t.me/v2ray_poseidon)

 =========================